The adoption of ePlan will simplify access to land information for surveyors, government entities (including referral authorities) and the community.

 Plan and survey data are transitioning to digital lodgment from 2024-2032, ensuring industry readiness for 3D cadastral survey data with a national standard.

-The ePlan mandate is phasing in gradually to help manage this transition for industry, with a focus on plan data.
+The ePlan mandate is phasing in gradually to help manage this transition for industry, with a focus on plan and survey data.
 The mandate commenced in July 2024 with plans of consolidation and will progress to all plans that don’t require a cross-section under the Subdivision Act 1988 by 2028.

 What is ePlan?

-ePlan files are lodged through SPEAR and managed in the ePlan Portal.
+ePlan files are lodged through SPEAR and managed in the ePlan Portal

+ePlan has been developed to improve the efficiency of registration of dealings supported by plan and survey information.
 Over time, it will deliver significantly improved services to the surveying profession and the Victorian community.

 ePlan improves data quality, minimises duplication, and paves the way for end-to-end digital data workflows throughout the lifecycle of a plan within SPEAR. ePlan is an important foundational milestone in the 10-year strategy for Victoria’s cadastral system.